arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 ## Code component without gemspec

 The solution we're happy with now does not differ drastically from having vendored gems.
-There's no gemspec but the namespace and directory structure from gem stay.
+There's no `gemspec` but the namespace and directory structure from a gem stay.
 The gem entry in `Gemfile` is gone.
-Any runtime dependencies this gem had go to `Gemfile` directly now.
+Any runtime dependencies this gem had, go into `Gemfile` directly now.

 What differs is that we no longer have `require` to load files.
-Instead we use autoload-friendly `require_dependency`.
+Instead, we use autoload-friendly `require_dependency`.

 ```
 #!ruby